A scaling analysis of a cat and mouse Markov chain: Continuous time Markov chains

-then, as $n$ goes to infinity, the random variable $M(T_0)/n$ converges in distribution to a random variable $F$ on $[0,1]$ such that $\P(F\leq x)=x^\rho$. \end{prop} \begin{proof} Let $\tau=\inf\{s>0:M(s)=M(s-)+1\}$ be the instant of the first upward jump of $(M(s))$.
-Since $(M(S(s)))$ has the same distribution as $(C(s))$ one gets that $U(\tau)$, with $U(t)$ defined as in Proposition~\ref{prop:mst}, has the same distribution as the time till a first upward jump of $(C(s))$, which is an exponential random variable with parameter $\rho$ by definition (\ref{OU}).
-Now, think of $(M(S(s)))$ as the process describing the number of customers in an $M/M/\infty$ queue, which contains $n$ customers at time~$0$.
-Let $(E_i)$ be i.i.d.\ exponential random variables with parameter $1$.
+then, as $n$ goes to infinity, the random variable $M(T_0)/n$ converges in distribution to a random variable $F$ on $[0,1]$ such that $\PP(F\leq x)=x^\rho$. \end{prop} \begin{pf} Let $\tau=\inf\{s>0\dvtx M(s)=M(s-)+1\}$ be the instant of the first upward jump of $(M(s))$.
+Since $(M(S(s)))$ has the same distribution as~$(C(s))$, one gets that $U(\tau)$, with $U(t)$ defined as in Proposition \ref {propmst}, has the same distribution as the time till a first upward jump of $(C(s))$, which is an exponential random variable with parameter $\rho$ by definition (\ref{OU}).
+Now, think of $(M(S(s)))$ as the process describing the number of customers in an $M/M/\infty$ queue, which contains $n$ customers at time $0$.
+Let $(E_i)$ be i.i.d. exponential random variables with parameter~$1$.
 For $1\leq i\leq n$, $E_i$ is the service time of the $i$th initial customer.
-At time $\tau$, the process of the mouse will have run only for $U(\tau)$, so the $i$th customer is still there if $E_i> U(\tau)$.
-Note that there is no arrival up to time $\tau$, and hence
+At time $\tau $, the process of the mouse will have run only for $U(\tau)$, so the $i$th customer is still there if $E_i> U(\tau)$.
+Note that there is no arrival up to time $\tau$, and, hence,

-Consequently, by conditioning on the value of $U(\tau)$, by the law of large numbers one obtains that the sequence $(M(\tau)/n)$ converges in distribution to the random variable $F\stackrel{\text{def.}}{=}\exp(-U(\tau))$, which implies directly that $\P(F\leq x)=x^\rho$.
+Consequently, by conditioning on the value of $U(\tau)$, by the law of large numbers one obtains that the sequence $(M(\tau)/n)$ converges in distribution to the random variable $F\stackrel{\mathrm{def.}}{=}\exp(-U(\tau))$, which implies directly that $\PP(F\leq x)=x^\rho$.

 It remains to show that $(M(T_0)/n)$ converges in distribution to the same limit as $(M(\tau)/n)$.
-The fact that the mouse moves only when it meets the cat gives that: \begin{itemize} \item On the event $\tau\geq T_0$, necessarily $M(\tau-)=C(\tau-)=0$ because if the mouse did not move upward before time $T_0$ then it has reached $0$ together with the cat.
+The fact that the mouse moves only when it meets the cat gives the following: \begin{itemize}[--] \item[--] On the event $\tau\geq T_0$, necessarily $M(\tau-)=C(\tau-)=0$ because if the mouse did not move upward before time $T_0$, then it has reached $0$ together with the cat.
 In this case, at time $\tau$, the mouse makes its first jump upward from $0$ to 1.
-Thus, the quantity converges to $0$ as $n\to\infty$. \item Just before time $\tau$, the mouse and the cat are at the same location and converges to $1$ as $n$ gets large. \end{itemize} The above statements imply that with probability converging to one, the cat will find itself below the mouse for the first time strictly above level zero and before time $T_0$.
+Thus, the quantity

+converges to $0$ as $n\to\infty$. \item[--] Just before time $\tau$, the mouse and the cat are at the same location and

+converges to $1$ as $n$ gets large. \end{itemize} The above statements imply that with probability converging to one, the cat will find itself below the mouse for the\vadjust{\goodbreak} first time strictly above level zero and before time $T_0$.
 We now show that after this event the cat will hit zero before returning back to the mouse.
 If $\eps>0$, then